dbajpeyi/sparta-server/README.md

 - A sports article API server in Django

 Crawls news sites and exposes news article data using Django Rest Framework.
-Protects resources using token based session-less auth
+Protects resources using token based stateless auth

 #Tools used: